hussaintamboli/cool-code-snippets/python/mock/README.md

 In case of a continuous integration, these tests will be run periodically
 - tests will be run by Jenkins periodically

+Using python's `mock` functionality, we can change it's behaviour accordingly

+P.S.
+Feel free to express your thoughts on this